Please refer to the ServiceNow Service Portal for the complete knowledgebase of FAQs.

 Training is scheduled all across campus.
 The ERP team does not validate or provide parking, employees are expected to adhere to campus parking rules.
 If you need to drive to training, please reference Georgia Tech's Parking & Transportation Services parking maps and zones.

 For classes at 755 Marietta (ERP), the parking lot is designated as Area W04.
 Only cars with a W04 pass should park in this lot.
 There are two reserved spaces designated by a reserved sign in the lot and unauthorized vehicles that park in these spaces could get towed.
-You can, however, park at the W06 designated lots with any valid Georgia Tech parking pass.
-This includes the lots at Ivan Allen and EIS next door.
+You can, however, park at the Environmental Health & Safety building (793 Marietta Street) and 811 Marietta Street parking lots if you have a valid Georgia Tech parking permit.

 Do I need to bring anything to training?